 Size Limits — 2 dimensional work may not exceed 6′ in either length or width, including frame.
 Sculptural work must fit through a standard doorway.
 Pedestals with up to 15″ x 15″ display space are available, or the artist may supply their own.
 Please be aware that storage space is limited and artists submitting large scale work must commit to retrieve it on one of the pick up dates should the work not be included in the final exhibition.
 Maximum frame size is 72” x 72”.
 Three dimensional work cannot exceed 8’ in height or weigh more than 150 lbs.

 New to Juried Art Shows? –A juried art exhibition has an individual (or group) acting as judge of the submitted artworks, selecting which are to be shown.
 If prizes are to be awarded, the judge or panel of judges will usually select the prizewinners as well. (description adapted from Wikipedia)

 Our jurors are individuals of distinction and reputation from the Maine art world who focus on putting together a cohesive and compelling show based on their own professional but subjective judgment.
 Only a portion of the work submitted will be included in the final exhibition.
 Juror decisions are final.

-The Harlow Gallery is owned and operated by the Kennebec Valley Art Association, a membership based non-profit organization.
+The Harlow Art Center is owned and operated by the Kennebec Valley Art Association.
+We are a membership based non-profit organization.
 Juried show entry fees help us pay for the cost of putting on this exhibition to benefit all participants and are not refundable.